Resend vs SendGrid in 2026: What the Comparisons Leave Out

 Is Resend better than SendGrid?

-For most developers building new projects, yes.
-Resend's API is cleaner, the docs are better, React Email is a genuine innovation for template development, and the free tier is permanent (SendGrid's isn't).
-SendGrid still wins for high-volume enterprise use cases where marketing and transactional email are tightly integrated.
+For many developers starting new projects, yes: Resend offers a cleaner API, strong docs, React Email support, and a permanent free tier.
+SendGrid still has strengths for high-volume enterprise use cases where marketing and transactional tooling are tightly integrated.

 Is SendGrid still worth using in 2026?